 Names

-It is common in South Africa to give a child two names: an English one and one in a South African language, the latter usually involving a wish for the child or a reference to the circumstances of their birth.
-‘Seretse’ in Setswana stands for ‘clay that binds’ or ‘earth that rain has fallen on’.
-In summary, fertile binding
+Names are markers of identity, and I am interested in what names represent and what they reveal about history and place.
+It is common in South Africa to give a child two names: an English one and one in a South African language, the latter often involving a wish for the child or a reference to the circumstances of their birth.

-In this series, I incorporate human figures with objects surrounding them that relate to who the individuals are, or to what they represent.
-These are partial portraits of who that person is, a collection of forms and objects that create their identity.
+In some of these pieces, I incorporate human figures and objects that relate to the individuals or to what they represent, or where they are from.
+These are partial portraits of that person, a collection of forms, objects and references that contribute to their identity.

 Tamar Mason embroidery Bokamoso Patience